INTERVIEW | GRIMES

 Having a moniker is a big thing for Claire, she told us: "I'm not really into people using their own names for music projects, I guess it sounds kind of folk-y or something.
 So I use grimes."

 Grimes seems to be more than just a moniker though, the whole idea stretches into her visuals and recordings, larger than life and anything but dull.
-Claire still classes herself as a DIY musician, she said: "It started with just bedroom recordings, I guess it still is bedroom recordings though I perform quite a bit.
-It's actually taken me really far considering" she laughs, "It started out so casual".
+Claire still classes herself as a DIY musician, claiming; "It started with just bedroom recordings, I guess it still is bedroom recordings though I perform quite a bit.
+It's actually taken me really far considering", she laughs; "It started out so casual".

 April was a busy month for Grimes with the release of Darkbloom and the "Vanessa" video.
-Darkbloom came about due to having mutual friends with d'Eon and the fact the Canadian music scene's so small.
-It may not be the last time we see their names together as Claire told us: "We're actually thinking of working on more stuff, literally together.
+Darkbloom came about due to Claires mutual friends with d'Eon and the fact the Canadian music scene is so small.
+It may not be the last time we see their names together too, as Claire told us; "We're actually thinking of working on more stuff, literally together.
 I think he's thinking about starting to work primarily with female singers, so I want to sing for him for his next record if there's time."

 "I just like, exploit it and talk about it so people know that I do it but yeah, it's not a thing you progress into or develop.
 I think it's more a thing that people lose, so they respect artists because they forget how to do it, not because they never could."